Bewirtungsbeleg in English: Germany's Business Meal Receipt

 That split is why finance teams usually review both the purpose statement and the invoice quality, not just the total.

 The next practical checkpoint is whether the restaurant bill qualifies as a Kleinbetragsrechnung, meaning a small-value invoice.
 The current threshold is EUR 250.
-Up to that amount, the restaurant invoice can follow simplified invoice rules.
-Above EUR 250, the formal requirements become stricter and the invoice should contain additional details such as:
+Up to that amount, simplified invoice rules can apply.
+Above EUR 250, treat the restaurant document more like a formal German VAT invoice and expect details such as:

 • the restaurant's tax number or VAT ID